JosTorre/SpicyOnions_last/README.md

 # SweetOnions - Making Onion Routing Great Again
 ------
-The purpose of SweetOnions is to emulate a smaller-scale version of onion routing using Python 2.7.
-There will be a client, server, directory, and three onion routing nodes through which the client can send and recieve encrypted messages.
+The purpose of SweetOnions is to emulate a smaller-scale version of onion routing using Python 3.
+There will be a client, server, directory, and three onion routing nodes through which the client can send and receive encrypted messages.
 Each message uses asymmetric encryption - the message itself is encrypted with 192-bit AES and the AES key is subsequently encrypted with 2048-RSA to ensure the sender is anonymized.

 ## Installation
 ------
-Python**3**
+You need Python**3** or higher.

 ## Usage
 ------
 This tool requires a minimum of five machines (2 onion routing nodes) and six machines (3 onion routing nodes) to operate in order to simulate a TOR/onion routing network.
 The machines should be running as follows:

-_Machine 1_: python client.py (This will request the user to enter the directory node's IP address as well as the message the user would like to send)
+_Machine 1_: ./client.py (This will request the user to enter the directory node's IP address as well as the message the user would like to send)

-_Machine 2_: python directory.py
+_Machine 2_: ./directory.py

-_Machine 3_: python node.py -genKey
+_Machine 3_: ./node.py --generate-keys

-_Machine 4_: python node.py -genKey
+_Machine 4_: ./node.py --generate-keys

-_Machine 5_: python node.py -genKey (Each node will request the directory node's IP address) [Optional Machine]
+_Machine 5_: ./node.py --generate-keys (Each node will request the directory node's IP address) [Optional Machine]

-_Machine 6_: python server.py
+_Machine 6_: ./server.py

 ## Demo
 ------